0xshikhar/PressProtocol/web-app/UPGRADE_SUMMARY.md

-# AnonPress Professional Upgrade Summary
+# PressProtocol Professional Upgrade Summary

 ## Overview
-The AnonPress webapp has been upgraded to a professional, production-ready application with a modern light theme, advanced features, and comprehensive page structure.
+The PressProtocol webapp has been upgraded to a professional, production-ready application with a modern light theme, advanced features, and comprehensive page structure.

 ## Major Changes